-Boat rentals are typically short term; an afternoon or a day at the most – the exception are house boats, which are often rented for up to a week.
-Most rental boats are small and easy to operate such as outboard power boats, personal watercraft, kayaks and stand up paddle boards.
+Boat rentals are typically short term.
+Most rental boats are small and easy to operate such as outboard powerboats, personal watercraft, kayaks, and stand up paddle boards.

-Transport Canada does not require a PCOC for boat rentals.
-Each rental operator has their own competency requirements and will provide on board and dock side safety training.
-This ensures that rentals are accessible to everyone and remain an easy, fun way to get on the water and start boating.
+Although strongly recommended, Transport Canada does not require a Pleasure Craft Operating Card (PCOC) for boat rentals.
+Each rental operator has their own competency requirements and will provide onboard and dockside safety training.
+This ensures that rentals are accessible to everyone and remain an easy, fun way to get on the water and start boating!

 Chartering a vessel is more advanced than an afternoon rental.
 Chartered boats are typically larger and demand some level of training and experience to operate.
 People who charter a boat are expected to have their PCOC plus additional training and experience as determined by the charter company.
 Make sure you clarify their expectations before you book as most will ask you to demonstrate your competency and provide proof of training or your hours on board.

-There are also opportunities for shared ownership on larger vessels, and boating clubs that require no ownership at all.
-There are many ways to get you on the water, and Boating Ontario can help you explore which works best for you.
+There are also opportunities for shared ownership on larger vessels.
+There are many ways to get you on the water, and Boating Ontario can help you explore which works best for you!